← All writing

 Recall vs throughput, on one chart

-The Pareto frontier in 2026 is roughly: pure softmax (best recall, worst cache) → MLA (good recall, ~10× better cache) → DSA / NSA (small recall hit if k is right, much better cache) → hybrid 3:1 (small recall hit, very good cache) → pure linear (recall falls off the cliff).
+The Pareto frontier in 2026 is roughly: pure softmax (best recall, worst cache) → MLA (good recall, ~10× better cache) → DSA / NSA (small recall hit if k is right, much better cache) → hybrid 3:1 (small recall hit, very good cache) → pure linear (recall falls off).

 Pareto frontier at 1M context